masolimano/maneage/README-hacking.md

       make a more human-friendly output of `git describe`: for example `v1-4-gaafdb04` states that we are on commit `aafdb04` which is 4 commits after tag `v1`.
-The output of `git describe` is included in your final PDF as part of this pipeline.
+The output of `git describe` is included in your final PDF as part of this project.
 Also, if you use reproducibility-friendly software like Gnuastro, this value will also be included in all output files, see the description of `COMMIT` in [Output
       headers](https://www.gnu.org/software/gnuastro/manual/html_node/Output-headers.html).
-      In the checklist above, we tagged the first commit of your pipeline with `v0`.
-Here is one suggestion on when to tag: when you have fully adopted the pipeline and have got the first (initial) results, you can make a `v1` tag.
-Subsequently when you first start reporting the results to your colleagues, you can tag the commit as `v2`.
-Afterwards when you submit to a paper, it can be tagged `v3` and so on.
+      In the checklist above, you tagged the first commit of your project with `v0`.
+Here is one suggestion on when to tag: when you have fully adopted the template and have got the first (initial) results, you can make a `v1` tag.
+Subsequently when you first start reporting the results to your colleagues, you can tag the commit as `v2` and increment the version on every later circulation, or referee submission.

-   - *Pipeline outputs*: During your research, it is possible to checkout a specific commit and reproduce its results.
+   - *Project outputs*: During your research, it is possible to checkout a specific commit and reproduce its results.
 However, the processing can be time consuming.
-Therefore, it is useful to also keep track of the final outputs of your pipeline (at minimum, the paper's PDF) in important points of history.
-However, keeping a snapshot of these (most probably large volume) outputs in the main history of the pipeline can unreasonably bloat it.
-It is thus recommended to make a separate Git repo to keep those files and keep this pipeline's volume as small as possible.
-For example if your main pipeline is called `my-exciting-project`, the name of the outputs pipeline can be `my-exciting-project-output`.
-This enables easy sharing of the output files with your co-authors (with necessary permissions) and not having to bloat your email archive with extra attachments (you can just share the link to the online repo in your communications).
-After the research is published, you can also release the outputs pipeline, or you can just delete it if it is too large or un-necessary (it was just for convenience, and fully reproducible after all).
-This pipeline's output is available for demonstration in the separate [reproducible-paper-output](https://gitlab.com/makhlaghi/reproducible-paper-output) repository.
+Therefore, it is useful to also keep track of the final outputs of your project (at minimum, the paper's PDF) in important points of history.
+However, keeping a snapshot of these (most probably large volume) outputs in the main history of the project can unreasonably bloat it.
+It is thus recommended to make a separate Git repo to keep those files and keep your project's source as small as possible.
+For example if your project is called `my-exciting-project`, the name of the outputs repository can be `my-exciting-project-output`.
+This enables easy sharing of the output files with your co-authors (with necessary permissions) and not having to bloat your email archive with extra attachments also (you can just share the link to the online repo in your communications).
+After the research is published, you can also release the outputs repository, or you can just delete it if it is too large or un-necessary (it was just for convenience, and fully reproducible after all).
+For example this template's output is available for demonstration in the separate [reproducible-paper-output](https://gitlab.com/makhlaghi/reproducible-paper-output) repository.